 Eatons Hill State School has a long and proud tradition of providing high quality education to students.
 We believe strong, positive relationships between all members of our school are the foundation to supporting the success of all students.
-Our Student Code of Conduct is underpinned by the three concepts of Responsibility, Respect and Safety.
+Our Student Code of Conduct is underpinned by the four expectations of Responsibility, Respect, Safety and Learning.